data-ethics-and-society/data-ethics-and-society-reading-group/Guides/organising.md

 ### After the meeting

 - [ ] Upload [attendee numbers](/Sessions/attendance.csv)
-- [ ] Update GitHub session pages (e.g. remove session sign-up links, change icon on reading list)
+- [ ] Update GitHub session pages (e.g. remove session sign-up links, change icon on reading list)- more details on how to do this can be found in the [`updating-this-repo.md`](./updating-this-repo.md) guide.
 - [ ] Send thank you email

 ## Contributing